elisejiuqizhang/TS-AD-Datasets/README.md

 ODDS webpage is [here](http://odds.cs.stonybrook.edu/).
 Note that the datasets contains not only time series, but also other data types (videos, texts, and graphs).

+## Kaggle Credit Card Fraud Detection DataSet (CCFD)

+Mainpage is [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
+The dataset contains transactions made by credit cards in September 2013 by European cardholders, yet due to privacy and security reasons, what we see is the result of a PCA transformation.

 ## Yahoo Time Series Anomaly Detection Benchmark